Tanmay Bhat

-Tanmay Bhat (born 23 June 1987) is an Indian YouTuber, comedian, scriptwriter, actor, performer and producer.
-He is the co-founder and former CEO/CFO/Driver of the creative agency All India Bakchod (AIB) along with Gursimran Khamba.
+Tanmay Arun Bhat (born 23 June 1990) is an Indian YouTuber, comedian, scriptwriter, actor, performer and producer.
+He is the co-founder and former CEO/CFO of the creative agency All India Bakchod (AIB) along with Gursimran Khamba.
 In 2018, he was the judge on season 1 of Comicstaan, a stand-up comedy competition broadcast on Amazon Prime.

 In mid-2019 he started the YouTube channel "Tanmay Bhat", where he posts vlogs, comedy sketches, reaction videos and video essays and streams games such as PUBG Mobile and Among Us.
-He has performed at many stand-up comedy shows and was also a part of 'Weirdass Comedy' founded by fellow comedian Vir Das.
+He has performed at many stand-up comedy shows and was also a part of Weirdass Comedy founded by fellow comedian Vir Das.

 Early life

-Bhat was born to a Kannada Brahmin family, he did his schooling from Cosmopolitan Education Society and Sheth Chunilal Damodardas Barfiwala High School located in Andheri.
+Tanmay Arun Bhat was born on 23 June 1990 in Bombay, to a Kannada Brahmin family, he did his schooling from Cosmopolitan Education Society and Sheth Chunilal Damodardas Barfiwala High School located in Andheri.
 He went on to pursue his higher education at the R. D. National College and Jai Hind College, where he completed his bachelor's degree in advertising.
+During his time at R. D. National College, he started Cutting Chai Fest, a student-led media festival.

 Career

 Film and television

 Tanmay Bhat made his debut with UTV Bindass' flagship show, Hass Ley India.
 He wrote for MTV India's Wassup and Nachle Ve with Saroj Khan.
 He ventured into story, screenplay and dialogue writing for Disney India's daily comedies Kya Mast Hai Life, The Suite Life of Karan & Kabir and NDTV Imagine's Oye!
 It's Friday! with Farhan Akhtar.
+He started doing stand-up comedy around the same time, and won Weirdass Ham-ateur Night in 2009, a national comic hunt organised by comedian Vir Das.

 He was the writer and producer for India's More Talent, a subsidiary comedy show spawning from Not True, and has scripted TV award shows, including the Filmfare Awards, Star Parivaar Awards, Balaji Awards, Big TV Awards and Stardust Awards.

 He had a brief cameo appearance in Ragini MMS 2 (2014) and appeared in Mr. X (2015).

-In 2024, he appeared as the guest judge for two episodes on the comedy show, India's Got Latent.
+He appeared as the guest judge for two episodes on the comedy show, India's Got Latent.

 All India Bakchod

 All India Bakchod was co-founded as a YouTube channel in 2013 by Tanmay Bhat, Gursimran Khamba, Rohan Joshi and Ashish Shakya.
 They filmed sketches, performed stand-up comedy, and co-wrote shows as a comedy company.
 By early 2015, the comedy group had become a creative agency, making branded content for corporate clients.
 AIB's first foray into YouTube consisted of short spoofs and mimicry-based sketches.
-Song parodies continued to feature stereotypical situations and play on heavy nostalgia in their work.
+The song parodies continued to feature stereotypical situations and play on heavy nostalgia in their work.
 They popularized a satirical trope, "Honest Indian...", which they applied to various situations.
-Their podcast guests and work collaborators included Bollywood celebrities, global and Indian comedians and filmmakers.
+Their podcast guests and work collaborators included various Bollywood celebrities, global and Indian comedians and filmmakers.